Skip to Content

 Federated Hermes Intl Strat Val Div Fd may not appeal to sustainability-conscious investors.

 Federated Hermes Intl Strat Val Div Fd's holdings are exposed to average levels of ESG risk relative to those of its peers in the Global Equity Large Cap category, thus earning it an average Morningstar Sustainability Rating of 3 globes.
 Competing funds in the category with ratings of 4 or 5 globes have less ESG risk in their holdings.
-ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
-ESG risk differs from impact, which is about seeking positive environmental and social outcomes.
+Unlike impact, which measures positive environmental and societal outcomes attributable to an investment, ESG risk reflects the degree to which investments could be affected by material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance.

 One potential issue for a sustainability-focused investor is that Federated Hermes Intl Strat Val Div Fd doesn’t have an ESG-focused mandate.
-Funds with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
-Currently, the fund has 26.8% involvement in fossil fuels, which is high in both absolute and relative terms.
-The fossil fuel involvement of funds in the same Foreign Large Value category averages 16.0%.
+Funds with an ESG-focused mandate are more likely to align with the expectations of an investor who cares about sustainability issues.
+Currently, the fund has 31.0% involvement in fossil fuels, which is high in both absolute and relative terms.
+The average peer in the same Foreign Large Value category has 15.9% exposure to fossil fuel-related businesses.
 Companies are considered involved in fossil fuels if they derive at least 5% of their revenue from thermal coal, oil, and gas.

 ESG Commitment Level Asset Manager